Dear valued client,

 - Sat.
 8 am – 1 pm

-- Our doctors will continue to see our patients and new clients with emergencies and medical problems, patients in need of their rabies vaccines or vaccines for travel / boarding, as well as time-sensitive puppy and kitten vaccines.
+- Our doctors will continue to see our patients and new clients with emergencies and medical problems, patients in need of their core vaccines or vaccines needed for travel / boarding, as well as time-sensitive puppy and kitten vaccines.

 - Emergency and medically necessary surgeries will be performed as determined by the doctor.